 Each durable and efficient purification element will last for up to 3,000 gallons (6,000 gallons per set of two) and provide years of efficient water purification.

-What's more, the unique Black Berkey purification elements are self-sterilizing, which means that, unlike many water filters, there is no risk of bacteria growth inside the filter.
+What's more, the unique Black Berkey water purification elements are self-sterilizing, which means that, unlike many water filters, there is no risk of bacteria growth inside the water filter.

 - Exceptional Performance

-- When do I know that I need to change my filters?
+- When do I know that I need to change my water filters?

-- Will Berkey filters discharge contaminants back into the water when they become saturated?
+- Will Berkey filters discharge contaminants back into the purified water when they become saturated?

 The Black Berkey patented technology locks all the heavy metals, chemical compounds, and other contaminants into the filtration media in a one-way bond through two phenomena known as “adsorption” and “absorption” (See How